idfive/Developer-Documentation/docs/back-end/documentation/documentation.md

-# Documanting custom code, modules and themes
+# Documenting custom code, modules and themes
 In general, we utilize both a README.md for each project/sub project, as well as inline documentation.

 ## README.md